-Even before the pandemic, the gig economy had grown in a way Uber could never have imagined.
+Even before the pandemic, the gig economy had grown in ways we could never imagine.
 In 2017, the Bureau of Labor Statistics reported the gig economy comprised about 57 million workers—36% of the labor force.
 Gig workers are expected to make up 50% of the U.S. workforce by 2023.

 As those numbers indicate, the demand for on-demand work isn’t going away.
 Although unions and some corporations disagree, we view this shift to on-demand talent as a positive for many industries, including healthcare.